On the density of sumsets: Closing remarks

 Therefore $(k\cdot \HHb+h) \cap 2A$ is non-empty and, since $k$ and $h$ were arbitrary, we conclude that the only arithmetic progression of $\bf H$ containing $2A$ is $\mathbf H$ itself, with the result that $\mathfrak{b}^\star(2A)=1$.

-Suppose for a contradiction that $\mathfrak{b}_\star(2A)\neq 0$.
-From \eqref{equ:lower-buck-density}, this is only possible if $2A$ contains an arithmetic progression of $\HHb$, implying that there is a constant $C \in \mathbf R^+$ such that $|2A \cap [1,m]| \ge Cm$ for all large $m$.
+Now suppose for a contradiction that $\mathfrak{b}_\star(2A)\neq 0$.
+By Eq.~\eqref{equ:lower-buck-density}, this is only possible if $2A$ contains an arithmetic progression of $\HHb$, implying that there is a constant $C \in \mathbf R^+$ such that $|2A \cap [1,m]| \ge Cm$ for all large $m$.
 The latter is, however, a contradiction, because it is clear that

-It follows that $\mathfrak{b}_\star(2A)=0 \ne \mathfrak b^\ast(2A)$, and hence $2A\notin \mathrm{dom}(\mathfrak{b})$.
+It follows that $\mathfrak{b}_\star(2A)=0 \ne \mathfrak b^\star(2A)$, and hence $2A\notin \mathrm{dom}(\mathfrak{b})$.